jokerhutt/ludocode-backend/README.md

 4. [Services](#services)

 ## Overview

-This repository contains the backend code for Ludocode, a code learning website.
+This repository contains the backend for **Ludocode**, a modular code-learning platform.

-The project is written using Kotlin 1.9.25 and Java 21.
-It uses PostgreSQL as a database.
+The application is built with **Kotlin 1.9.25** (running on **Java 21**) and uses **PostgreSQL** as its primary datastore.

-For in depth documentation of each feature, see the [documentation](docs/index.md).
+Comprehensive, feature-level documentation is available in the [documentation](docs/index.md).

-This repository includes docker compose files for running the project locally with core functionality without needing to provide any external credentials.
-The only parts that require (optional) credentials are AI features & OAuth features, both of which disable gracefully if not enabled.
+Docker Compose configurations are included to run the core system locally without external credentials.
+Optional integrations — such as AI features and OAuth providers — are fully feature-toggled and degrade gracefully when disabled.

+---

 ## Features

-- Spring Authentication
-- Demo users
-- Optional Google OAuth Authentication
-- Blob Storage with local & GCS option.
+### Learning & Content Management
+- Course, module, lesson, and exercise management
+- Versioned course authoring with diff-based change tracking
+- Dynamic language and subject configuration
-- Ports and adapters style architecture
+- Lesson submission and completion workflows

+### User Progress & Engagement
+- Timezone-aware streak tracking
-- Timezone based streak system
+- Virtual coin reward system
+- Per-course and per-lesson progress tracking
+- User onboarding and preference management

+### Authentication & Access
+- Firebase-based authentication (optional)
+- Demo user authentication mode
+- JWT-based session management

+### AI & Code Execution
-- AI chatbot assistant with credits system using Gemini API
+- AI chatbot integration with server-side streaming (SSR)
-- Ability to create and modify coding projects with files
-- Diffing system for saving files
+- Credit-based AI usage limits (optional)
-- Code execution using Piston API
+- Code execution via Piston runtime
-- Diffing and versioning system for modifying courses and their contents
-- Coins system for users
-- Attempts are stored in an analytics friendly way
-- Deduplication with request hashes

-## Planned Features
-- Analytics System
+- Project creation and modification with file snapshot diffing

+### Storage & Infrastructure
+- Pluggable blob storage (Local, GCS, S3)
-- Backend caching
+- Redis-based caching (optional)
--
+- Subscription plans with Stripe integration (optional)

+### Quality & Testing
+- Integration test suite with 100+ tests

+---

 ## Requirements

+- **Docker**

+### Feature-Specific Configuration

+The application runs without external credentials.
+If not provided, the corresponding features are disabled or fall back to development-safe defaults.

-- Docker
+- **AI Features**
-- A Gemini API key (Optional, for AI)
+  Requires a Gemini API key.

-- A Google OAuth Client ID & Credentials (Optional, for auth)
+- **Authentication (OAuth)**
+  Requires a Firebase service account JSON.
+  If omitted, authentication falls back to demo mode.

+- **Code Execution**
+  Requires a self-hosted Piston runtime.
+  The previously available public API is no longer maintained.

+- **Stripe Payments**
+  Requires a Stripe secret key and webhook secret.
+  If disabled, the application operates in development plan mode.

+---

+### Optional Storage Providers

+These integrations are optional.
+If not configured, local storage is used by default.

+- **AWS S3**
+  Requires region, bucket name, access key ID, and secret access key.

+- **Google Cloud Storage (GCS)**
+  Requires bucket name and project ID.

+---

 ## Project Setup